ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/list-uniquification.md

 datauniquifier --approach listcomprehension --column 0 --data-file inputs/data.txt` then it will remove all of the duplicates from column `0` in the data file that stores the email addresses of specific individuals.
-If we run the first of these commands two previous commands then the program will produce output like this:
+If we run the first of these two previous commands then the program will produce output like this:

 ```
 The chosen approach to uniquify the file is: listcomprehension